Cloudlynx/docs/gettingstarted.rst

 .. sidebar:: **Warning:**

    Instances may not be accessible anymore if the public key is deleted.
 This action cannot be undone.
+   This will delete the public key on the system.
+The private key is not affected.

 1. Select the **Access & Security** tab on the side bar under the **Manage Compute** section.
 2. Click on the **Keypairs** tab.
 All available keypairs for that project are listed.
 3. Click on the checkbox on the left of the keypair to be deleted.

-.. sidebar:: **Note:**

-   This will delete the public key on the system.
-The private key is not affected.

 4. Click on the **Delete Keypair** button.

 Create and Manage a Network